canstand/ctlcheck/README.md

 A utility to check the certificate trust list (CTL).

-- Compare the differences between the current system CAs and the latest data from [CCADB](https://www.ccadb.org/) (or [Apple](https://support.apple.com/en-us/HT209143))
+- Compare the differences between the current system CAs and the latest data from [CCADB](https://www.ccadb.org/) (or [Apple](https://support.apple.com/en-us/HT209143), etc.)
-- Shows certificates that have been removed by the vendor (Mozilla, Apple, etc.), and unknown certificates
+- Shows certificates that have been removed by the vendor (Mozilla, Apple, Microsoft, etc.), and unknown certificates
 - Self-signed or company root certificates can be added to the allow list

 ![ctlcheck snapshot](snapshot.png)